 Interacting with parents; maintaining open and cooperative communication with parents and families, encouraging their involvement

-Evaluating and sharing with parents results from formative assessments, as well as be able to fluidly report on a variety of skills and concepts within a rubric and assessment
+Evaluating and implementing formative assessments, as well as be able to fluidly report on a variety of skills and concepts within a rubric and assessment

 To assume serious collaborative responsibility for the educational environment of the School by conducting themselves at all times in a responsible, ethical, and professional manner